pivotal/docs-tap/cert-mgr-contour-fcd/install-cert-mgr.md

     kubectl apply -f contour-rbac.yml
     ```

-4. Create a `contour-install.yml` using the sample below and apply the configuration.
+4. Create a `contour-install.yml` using the following sample and apply the configuration.
     The following configuration installs the Contour package with default options.
     If you want to make changes to the default installation settings, go to the next step.